 VA must contract with a private dental insurer to administer VADIP, and therefore the administration of VADIP will be subject to standard practices and market factors that are present in the dental insurance industry.
 For example, VA may not be able to negotiate a contract with a private insurer that does not institute waiting periods for certain services or procedures, if the standard practice in the dental insurance industry is to institute such waiting periods.
 VA must ensure that an insurer offers the coverage VA prescribes, that premiums are established and adjusted annually, and that certain other requirements, as mandated by section 510, are met.
 VA must also contract with dental insurers within the framework of the dental insurance industry to implement these requirements, and as such these dental insurers may administer VADIP according to certain standard industry practices that commenters expressed were objectionable.
 Consequently, VADIP coverage may not be priced less expensively than other comparable coverage typically offered in the dental insurance industry, and coverage may be subject to restrictions that typically exist in comparable dental insurance plans.
 We further note that dental benefits that must be offered under § 17.169(c)(2) are comprehensive, and reiterate, as stated above, that VA will attempt to secure reasonable premium and copayment pricing through multiple tier options to allow enrollees to choose coverage that is appropriate and affordable for them.

 One commenter from the dental insurance industry recommended multiple options to include in VADIP plans that, in the commenter's opinion, would keep costs lower for VADIP enrollees.
-These options included instituting waiting periods for certain specific benefits; establishing fixed fees that VA may charge for internal administrative needs related to the VADIP contracts; and instituting lock-out periods, a provision for those insureds who opt to leave VADIP, so that such individuals would be prevented from re-enrolling in VADIP before a specific period of time had passed.
+These options included instituting waiting periods for certain specific benefits; establishing fixed fees Start Printed Page 32129that VA may charge for internal administrative needs related to the VADIP contracts; and instituting lock-out periods, a provision for those insureds who opt to leave VADIP, so that such individuals would be prevented from re-enrolling in VADIP before a specific period of time had passed.
 This commenter did not request that the rule should enact such options as mandatory provisions, but only that these options should be considered in the insurance plans themselves, which would be formed when VA contracts with private insurers to administer VADIP.
 VA will consider contract options with insurers to reduce costs for VADIP enrollees as part of the negotiation process, which may include some or all of the above suggestions.

 Although we interpret the cost-saving suggestions made by this commenter to relate to the contracting process rather than to the regulation, the suggestion to make re-enrollment subject to lock-out periods is a contract option that would be prevented if the regulation text is not changed.
 Section 17.169(d)(2), as proposed, alerted the public to a month-to-month enrollment option, after the 12-month initial enrollment period.
 This could be interpreted to mean that an insured may re-enroll at any time on a month-to-month basis regardless of any lock-out period in a VADIP contract.
 Lock-out periods are standard in most dental insurance contracts to discourage individuals from enrolling on an intermittent basis, only as services are needed.
 Continuous enrollment is thus incentivized, which helps ensure lower premiums for all insureds by increasing predictability of the insured group's size, and allowing for sufficient premiums to be collected to cover anticipated treatments costs.
 Therefore, we amend the language of § 17.169(d)(2) from the proposed rule to make the month-to-month enrollment subject to a new paragraph (e)(5) in the rule.
 Paragraph (e)(5) will read “[m]onth-to-month enrollment, as described in paragraph (d)(2) of this section, may be subject to conditions in insurance contracts, whereby upon voluntarily disenrolling, an enrollee may be prevented from re-enrolling for a certain period of time as specified in the insurance contract.”
 This change reflects our original intent to consider cost-saving contract options.